Generative AI-based data augmentation for improved bioacoustic classification in noisy environments: Methods

 By incorporating species/class information into the training process, ACGANs allow for more fine-tuned generation of synthetic examples.
 These samples can later be filtered (if necessary) to keep just the highest quality samples, as determined by the discriminator, which can then be iteratively added to the training data.
 These larger datasets, depending on their design, can have increased diversity or help address class imbalance, enhancing the robustness of the training process.
 The ACGAN extension has been applied to acoustic classification \cite{10.1121/10.0005202,dracgan} to generate realistic spectrograms to supplement and enhance the existing datasets, which then improves classification accuracy of the models trained on these datasets.

 We trained an ACGAN to generate mel spectrograms for supplementing our dataset.
 We wrote the training script and model definitions in PyTorch.
 The Generator and Discriminator block architectures were based on \cite{dracgan}.
-We then modify the setup as follows: \begin{itemize} \item single channel $256\times256$ images rather than 3 channel due to spectrograms not needing to learn the RGB structure and so being loaded as greyscale images, \item an open source PyTorch implementation which can be adapted for future use.
-The training loop was based on code from \cite{Wu2018clvrai}, \item using negative log likelihood and log-softmax outputs rather than categorical cross-entropy and raw logits as the discriminator auxiliary loss for more training stability.
+We then modify the setup as follows: \begin{itemize} \item single channel $256\times256$ images were used instead of three-channel images, as spectrograms, being time-frequency representations of sound, are inherently greyscale and do not require the RGB colour structure. \item an open source PyTorch implementation that can be adapted for future use.
+The training loop was based on code from \cite{Wu2018clvrai}. \item using negative log likelihood and log-softmax outputs rather than categorical cross-entropy and raw logits as the discriminator auxiliary loss for more training stability.
 We found that training on data with significant background noise required this step. \end{itemize} The architecture of the ACGAN we use is shown in Figure~\ref{fig:gan_architecture}.